gabeluci/gabeluci.github.io/_posts/2019-06-05-skype-for-business-emojis.md

 ## Using the animations

-The first hurdle was getting IE11 to use the animations, since it doesn't support animated PNGs.
+Our organization still IE11 and Chrome, so the first hurdle was getting IE11 to use the animations, since it doesn't support animated PNGs.
 I found a wonderful library called [apng-canvas](https://github.com/davidmz/apng-canvas) that will help me do that.
 Using that library, you can just call `APNG.animateImage(imgElement)` for any image element with an animated PNG.

 I found some code online that I can run on page load to test for APNG support, so I'm not running this code unnecessarily on real browsers.
 This is the code I used: